Apple iPad 2018 review: The iPad for everyone

 What's different from the 2017 iPad?
 Speed and Pencil

 Last year's $329 model was pretty great at being a basic tablet with solid performance.
-Yes, it was essentially newer processors stuck into the body of an older iPad Air, but it did its job well, and iPads haven't changed much in design over the years, so it's hard to even tell the difference.
+Yes, it was essentially newer processors stuck into the body of an older iPad Air ($448.29 at Amazon.com), but it did its job well, and iPads haven't changed much in design over the years, so it's hard to even tell the difference.

 The 2018 9.7-inch model has the same build, but improves all its internals significantly.
-A newer A10 processor is significantly faster, beating out every iPhone ($1,829.00 at Apple) and iPad in benchmarks, except last year's iPad Pros and the iPhone 8, 8 Plus and X. (See the performance comparison chart at the end of this article.)
+A newer A10 processor is significantly faster, beating out every iPhone ($1,149.99 at Amazon.com) and iPad in benchmarks, except last year's iPad Pros and the iPhone 8, 8 Plus and X. (See the performance comparison chart at the end of this article.)
 For a $329 Apple device, that's pretty great.

 As I said above, this iPad now works with the Pencil stylus, too, which is great news for anyone thinking of doing creative work.
 Much like Microsoft's Surface Pen, the Pencil stylus is pressure-sensitive and is helpful in art apps.
 Apple has also knitted Pencil support into its iWork suite of apps, including Pages, as well as the built-in Notes app.
 Instant annotations of PDFs and photos are easy, and its responsiveness is great.
 But you don't need the Pencil: Your finger will work just fine for basic mark-up.
 Most everyday iPad owners can skip the expense, or opt to add it later.